 - serve as an advocate for proper statistical design and interpretation of results in his or her field.

-The application for the Applied Statistics Graduate Certificate is an online process.
+The application process for the Applied Statistics Graduate Certificate is an online process.
 Detailed instructions on how to apply are posted on the Department of Biostatistics & Data Science website.
 Students may be admitted to begin the fall, spring or summer semester.